Old Firm: No Celtic or Rangers away fans at first two league derby matches

-Celtic and Rangers had agreed a five per cent allocation for visiting supporters would return this season; there will now be no away fans at the games on September 1 & January 2, both live on Sky Sports; SPFL confirms travelling supporters will return for third league meeting in March
+Celtic and Rangers had agreed a five per cent allocation for visiting supporters would return this season; there will now be no away fans at games on September 1 & January 2, both live on Sky Sports; SPFL confirms travelling supporters will return from the third league meeting in March

-That was following talks with the SPFL who intervened after the last six league derbies were played without away fans.
+On Wednesday it was revealed there would be no visiting supporters at the first two league derbies - despite a deal being struck in March for this campaign.

-However, Celtic have written to Rangers confirming they will not give away tickets for the first meeting of the season at Parkhead - on September 1, live on Sky Sports.
+An allocation of around five per cent was due to be in place ahead of the first Old Firm game at Celtic Park in September - live on Sky Sports - provided necessary requirements were met at both stadiums.

-Celtic were believed to be preparing for the fixture in just over a fortnight but have made this move due to fears Rangers have not done the same at Ibrox ahead of the match there in January.
+Celtic were believed to be preparing for the fixture in just over a fortnight but wrote to Rangers confirming they would not issue away tickets due to fears their rivals had not taken the required steps at Ibrox for the following derby, which could have meant Celtic fans were locked out of that game.

-However, it is understood Rangers are confident they would have completed the required works ahead of the game at Ibrox next year.
+However, it is understood Rangers are confident they would have completed the required works ahead of the clash at Ibrox on January 2 - but as a result of the developments also withdrew the away allocation for that game.

-Philippe Clement's side are currently playing at Hampden due to a delay to works on their Copland Road Stand at Ibrox, with the club keen on away crowds to return and held talks with the SPFL over the issue.
+Philippe Clement's side are currently playing at Hampden Park due to a delay to works on their Copland Road Stand at Ibrox.

-In a statement, they said: "Rangers was informed that Celtic will make no allocation for away fans for the September Old Firm game.
+The SPFL - who stepped in last season to ensure a return to away crowds after six league games without travelling fans - confirmed the next two derbies would have a "zero allocation for away supporters".

-"The allocation to be implemented by both clubs was clear and Rangers was taking all steps towards fulfilling that agreement.
+Celtic and Rangers' next league meeting is set for March 15 at Celtic Park, and the SPFL confirmed from that date onwards both clubs will provide "ticket allocations of around five per cent of respective stadium capacity for away supporters" and added, "this remains subject to all necessary requirements being satisfied at both Ibrox and Celtic Park."

 When asked in March, both managers were pleased at the prospect of away fans returning.